The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 A Writer’s Life

 One thing that held Luis back was his addictions and rage.
 Luis had post-traumatic stress disorder, although he didn’t know it at the time.
 He let go of drugs in his late teens more as a political act, but didn’t give up drinking.
 Luis married at age 20, and nine months later held Ramiro as a newborn in 1975 and promised he’d be the best father possible—with no drugs or gangs or crimes.
 He also had a daughter, Andrea, in 1977.
-But in 1978 he lost his first wife and became estranged from his children.
+But in 1978, after Luis and his first wife broke up, he became estranged from his children.
 Other marriages and lived-in relationships failed as well.

 At 25, Luis stopped working in industry—which by then was mostly leaving Los Angeles,the country’s largest manufacturing center, and other U.S. cities in a deindustrialization process with the rapid introduction of new technology and the opening up of global cheap labor markets.
 In early 1980, he tried his hand as a writer/photographer for weekly East Los Angeles newspapers, including the Eastside Sun, for far less pay then his previous jobs.
 He also managed creative writing, journalism and speech classes at East Los Angeles Community College.
 That summer, he took part in the Summer Program for Minority Journalists, held at the University of California, Berkeley.
 He covered news in the San Francisco Bay Area and by the fall was working as a daily newspaper reporter in San Bernardino CA. He also freelanced pieces for the L.A.
 Weekly, Catholic Agitator, California Public Radio, KPFK-FM, and other media outlets.
 In addition, Luis wrote poetry and fiction, having later worked as director of the L.A.
 Latino Writers Association (and briefly as editor of ChismeArte literary and art magazine) and was the poetry curator for Galeria Ocaso in Echo Park, founded by his mentor and friend Manual “Manazar” Gamboa.